 Debut: Naruto Chapter 45 (Manga), Naruto Episode 26 (Anime)

 Yoroi specializes in stealing the chakra of an enemy.
 He fights Sasuke in the Exam preliminaries; Orochimaru planned this out in an attempt to force Sasuke to use his Curse Seal.
-However, Sasuke uses the Lion's Barrage against him, defeating him without using the seal.
+However, Sasuke uses his Lion's Barrage against him, defeating him without using the seal.
+Later, in the anime, he and Misumi act as research assistants to Amachi in the Land of the Sea.
+Yoroi comes into conflict with Shino Aburame, who eventually bests him.

 - Aloof Ally: Described as antisocial in the databooks.

-- Cool Shades: His are quite similar to Ebisu's.
+- Cool Shades: They are quite similar to Ebisu's.

 - Pride: He is arrogant and self-confident, and enjoys toying with opponents.